MooersLab/latextips/README.md

 I store quotes in a master epigraphs.tex file in one project.
 I copy this file to other projects.

-It takes a lot of time to gather quotes.
+It takes a long time to gather good quotes.
 I gather quotes over the years and call upon them when needed.
-LaTeX automatically handles the formatting.
+LaTeX automatically handles the formatting of the epigraph.

 ## Tables

-Tables are a great strength of org-mode because they are trivial to assemble, and they even can do by row and by column computations like a spreadsheet.
+Tables are a great strength of Markdown and org-mode because they are trivial to assemble.
+In org-mode, tables can do by-row and by-column computations like a spreadsheet.

 In contrast, tables can be a pain to assemble in Emacs, unless you use a snippet for a table with a fixed number of rows and columns.
+My collection of [LaTeX snippets](https://github.com/MooersLab/snippet-latex-mode) has several templates for tables.
+There are also [web-tools](https://www.tablesgenerator.com/) that ease generating a template for a LaTeX table.

+LaTeX can handle wide tables in the landscape orientation and long tables that span multiple pages.

 You can spend a lot of time configuring tables.
-There are web-tools that ease generating a template for a table.
 Beware that the publisher may not support fancy tables, so it is best to keep the format of the table as simple as possible.

 ## Beamer package

 The beamer package is used to assemble slideshows via LaTeX.
 You can print notes with the slides for handouts.
 It is easy to recycle a beamer slideshow when making a new one.
+In my experience, it is faster to assemble a slideshow in beamer than in PowerPoint because I can let LaTeX handle the positioning of figures and text.
+This reduces the tedious use of the computer mouse to resize and position images, titles, and text boxes.

+### code listings
-Code listings in beamer were tricky to code, but once you figure it out, you can use the beamer slide as a template.
+Code listings in beamer were tricky to do well in beamer slides because the minted environments cannot be used, but once you figure it out, you can use the beamer slide as a template.
-An example with code listings is found [here](https://github.com/MooersLab/slideshowTemplateLaTeX).
+An example slideshow with code listings is found [here](https://github.com/MooersLab/slideshowTemplateLaTeX).

+### notes

+Each slide is in a frame environment in a beamer tex file.
+You can put whatever you want outside the frame environments.
+I add the note environment for recording notes.
+These notes can be printed out with the slides for handouts.

+### Outline of the talk

 You can add a section key above each frame environment in the beamer file.
-These will not interfere with the compiling of the beamer file, but they do appear as an outline in the lower left in Overleaf.
+These will not interfere with the compiling of the beamer file, but they do appear as an outline in the lower left corner of the webpage in Overleaf.
+This outline can be used to navigate quickly to a distant frame in the slideshow.
-This outline is useful during the assembly of the slideshow.
+This outline is useful for organizing the order of the slides during the assembly of the slideshow.

+### Hide the evidence that you are using beamer

 Slides for five of my six courses and all of my platform talks are in LaTeX.
 I hide the icons that typify a beamer slideshow.
 Most people think that I assembled my slides in PowerPoint.

+### Posters

 You can also assemble a poster in LaTeX by using one giant beamer slide.
+I do cheat by using a giant PowerPoint to assemble the images.
+I export the PowerPoint slide as a PDF and import this into the top 4/5 of the beamer poster.
+I place all text below this image in the bottom 1/5 of the poster.

+Most posters have way too much text.
+Nobody reads most of the text on most posters because there is too much text and because it is too hard to concentrate in the roar of a poster session.
+The text largely fails to ever serve its intended role.
+The results as images, plots, and tables are far more important.
+The poster is not a scientific paper; it is just a prop for a conversation.

+The scientific paper has been around for 500 years.
+The scientific poster has been around for 50 years.
+This format was generated in response to a sudden glut of graduate students in the late 1960s and early 1970s.
+That glut subsided a long time ago.
+The sponsoring of poster sessions are now driven by tradition and expectation rather than a real need.

 ## Conclusions